ksuaning-au/model-hub/README.md

 ## Contributors

-- Original implementation by @ksuaning
+- Original implementation by @ksuaning-au